1107-Mary-Ann-Affo/cpe301finalproject/README.md

 Add a remote monitoring interface for real-time performance tracking.
 Credits

 This project was developed by Mary Ann Affo as part of the CPE 301 Embedded Systems Design course at the University of Nevada, Reno.
-The author thanks course instructors and peers for their support and feedback throughout the project.

-License

-This project is licensed under the MIT License.